The Application Process

 - Students must attend an accredited or qualified post-secondary school to be eligible for a scholarship.

 - Students with the longest attendance in the Groveport Madison Schools may be given a preference in funding in certain instances.

 - Students shall submit to the Foundation grade reports at the end of each post-secondary term before scholarships for subsequent terms will be made.

 - All funds shall be paid directly to the post-secondary institution.

-- Receipt of a scholarship for any term or year does not guarantee receipt of scholarships in any additional year of term.
+- Receipt of a scholarship for any academic year does not guarantee receipt of a scholarship for additional academic years.